metamellow/BON-WORLD/README.md

 # @Dev Notes
 >> DO NOW
-- Nft airdrop;
--- needs to be built in on deploy due to opensea restrictor -- testnet first with mini collection
--- loop through an array; copy paste BONNFT mapping and set loop to array length; this'll give dev wallet enough
 - open application form
 - coingecko, cmc, polygon

 >> DO SOON
 - bonRedistributionWallet: 0xBddB0337CB05977106D2b1aCba46424205b52Ffb
 - start thinking about the modulus bridger